IncDrops/PollitGo/README.md

 *   **Environment Variable for Stripe Secret Key:** This API route requires your full Stripe **Secret Key** (e.g., `sk_test_...` or `sk_live_...`) to communicate with the Stripe API.
     *   Set this key as an environment variable in a `.env.local` file in your project root:
         ```
+        # Open this .env.local file and replace the placeholder values below
+        # with your ACTUAL Stripe keys from your Stripe Dashboard.
+        #
+        # Your Stripe SECRET Key (for server-side operations, starts with sk_test_... or sk_live_...)
         STRIPE_SECRET_KEY=YOUR_ACTUAL_STRIPE_SECRET_KEY_GOES_HERE
+        #
+        # Your Stripe PUBLISHABLE Key (for client-side Stripe.js, starts with pk_test_... or pk_live_...)
         NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY=YOUR_ACTUAL_STRIPE_PUBLISHABLE_KEY_GOES_HERE
         ```
     *   **Crucially, you must replace the placeholder text (like `YOUR_ACTUAL_STRIPE_SECRET_KEY_GOES_HERE`) with your actual secret values obtained from your Stripe Dashboard.**